heeyapro/ThreatCraft/STATUS.md

 ## Justification for Artifacts Reusable

 ThreatCraft is organized as a reusable software artifact.
-Its source code, example files, and domain-specific threat libraries are provided in a structured form, allowing future users to inspect, modify, and extend the artifact.

-The threat libraries and example inputs can be adapted to additional domains or case studies.
-Therefore, the artifact can support further research and practical use beyond the evaluation cases described in the paper.
+Its domain-specific threat libraries are structured under `code/backend/threat_library/`, where assets, threats, and related mappings for each domain are managed in a modular form.

+Users can update or extend the artifact by adding new assets, threats, or mappings to these library files.
+Because the threat libraries are written in widely used JSON formats, they can be easily inspected, modified, and reused without changing the core implementation.

+In addition, new domains can be supported by adding or modifying the corresponding domain-specific library files.
+This structure allows ThreatCraft to be reused not only for the evaluation cases described in the paper, but also for additional systems, domains, and threat analysis scenarios.